 3 of the best Wineries to visit in the Chippewa Falls area

-As we dream of the warmer weather that is sure to find it’s way to northern Wisconsin our thoughts turn to spending relaxing afternoons visiting local wineries, taking tours and sitting outdoors tasting the fruits of their labors.
+As we dream of the warmer weather that is sure to find its way to northern Wisconsin our thoughts turn to spending relaxing afternoons visiting local wineries, taking tours, and sitting outdoors tasting the fruits of their labors.
 We are here to tell you we have 3 of the best wineries to visit right here in Chippewa Falls.
 Many of the guests who stay at Inn on Lake Wissota enjoy touring our wineries.
-Each of the wineries approach wine making differently and have won awards for their craft.
+Each of the wineries approaches winemaking differently and has won awards for their craft.

 River Bend Winery & Distillery